 A final note.
 Net Income is a measure of Operating Effectiveness, not cash.
 You can be rich on paper but cash poor.
 How?
 Liabilities/Obligations/Debt!
 This is what chews up your cash.
 And, the act of paying down debt is NOT an expense.

-I hope this was helpful.
+I hope this was helpful in describing why cash management plans are essential for small businesses.
 Constructive comments are always welcome.
-If you would like to understand how we can help you develop your plan, contact us HERE.
+If you would like to understand how we can help develop your plan, contact us HERE.

 Here’s to a great and prosperous New Year!